asadsid95/demo_dbt/README.md

 - created new model folder in /model and a .yml file for the source (can also describe models)
 - Source is Sf sample DB (snowflake_sample_data) & we provide all of its details (i.e. schema, tables, database, description) -- *could try adding more tables*
  -- Created model in which we used SQL and jinja to instruct to look for source and table with respective names and create model.
 It's known-practise to call the last CTE 'final' which will be used to select, to make the model
-2. Explored /target to find compiled version of sql that dbt executes.
-Main difference is the substitution of jinja template with information we placed in .yml files for sources in /model. *Helpful when debugging sql w/ jinja for mutliple CTEs, complex logic, and etc.
+2. Explored /target to find compiled version of sql that dbt executes
+- Main difference is the substitution of jinja template with information we placed in .yml files for sources in /model. *Helpful when debugging sql w/ jinja for mutliple CTEs, complex logic, and etc.
+3. Custom schemas and changed required for it:
+- By default, it deploys to 'PUBLIC' schema (in DEMO_DB).
+- 2 ways to change this:
+- - add into {{config...}} in model's sql file
+- - adding to dbt_project.yml in / under models, '+schema: ...' however a prefix is concat. to our provided-name.
+To fix, we added a file in /macro addressing this
+ **getting an error:
+ Runtime Error cannot import name 'SnowflakeOCSPAsn1Crypto' from partially initialized module 'snowflake.connector.ocsp_asn1crypto' (most likely due to a circular import) **

 ------------

 Welcome to your new dbt project!